cmw-creator/ORB-YGZ-SLAM-PI/README.md

+# ORB-YGZ-SLAM For pi
+This is a version for Raspberry Pi and other SBC.It`s aimed to run realitics in low performance devices It has been used in Raspberry Pi Zero2W with about 20fps.

+# README
 # ORB-YGZ-SLAM
 This is YGZ SLAM, a faster version folked from ORB-SLAM2 (see https://github.com/raulmur/ORB_SLAM2 and the README-ORB-SLAM2.md in this repo).
 We put the direct tracking in SVO to accelerate the feature matching in ORB-SLAM2.
 We can get an average 3x speed up and keep almost same accuracy.
 In addition we also support monocular Visual-Inertial SLAM (VI-SLAM), following idea proposed in Raul's paper.